SapitoSucio/froggo-guides/docs/script_commands.md

 This will add a makeshift ring into the center of the map.
-The ring will be surrounded by a 5-cell wide 'gap' to prevent interference from outside, and the rest of the map will be marked as 'basilica', preventing observers from casting any offensive skills or fighting among themselves.
+The ring will be surrounded by a 5-cell wide `gap` to prevent interference from outside, and the rest of the map will be marked as `basilica`, preventing observers from casting any offensive skills or fighting among themselves.
 Note that the wall will not be shown nor known client-side, which may cause movement problems.